GSdashboard/Supply_Chain_Data_Analysis/README.md

 Skill Focus: Utilized advanced Excel functions and created a dynamic dashboard in Excel.

-For PDF version, check files uploaded in this repository.
+For Dashboard, check files uploaded in this repository.

 Here is the glimpse of the Excel Dashboard: